Beginners Guide To SEO

 - Publish frequently

-- Ensure your focus main keyword appears in your title tags, image alt tags, permalinks, and meta descriptions
+- Do alt tags SEO by making sure your focus main keyword appears in your title tags, image alt tags, permalinks, first paragraph, meta descriptions, and other places.

 - Don’t forget to do link exchanges naturally

 - Share your content on social media and online forums